 Many Olim decide that they want to transition to a new field in Israel.
 This isn’t impossible, but it’s very important to make it clear that although you did A before, you’re interested in doing B now.
 Employers won’t care that this new position will help you develop your new professional path.
 They just want to hire someone who has the skills to get the job done.
 So either make sure you show them how you already have the necessary skills or how you’ll gain them.

 Be open to new experiences.
 Some Olim choose to enroll in a training course to develop the skills for their new career before applying for jobs.
 I recommend networking with people in your chosen field first.
 You’ll want to make sure that the training course will actually help you land the type of job you want.
-The Ministry of Immigrant Absorption runs a Voucher Program, which allows you to take a course with the government’s financial assistance
+The Ministry of Aliyah and Integration runs a Voucher Program, which allows you to take a course with the government’s financial assistance

 - Sometimes you need to take a step back in order to take a leap forward